Elizabeth Berkley

 Elizabeth Berkley (/ˈbɜrkli/ BURK-lee) is an American actress.
-She played Jessie Spano in the Saved by the Bell television franchise and Nomi Malone in the controversial 1995 film Showgirls.
+She is best known for playing Jessie Spano in the Saved by the Bell television franchise and Nomi Malone in the controversial 1995 film Showgirls.
 She had supporting roles in the box office hits The First Wives Club and Any Given Sunday, as well as in The Curse of the Jade Scorpion and Roger Dodger.

 On television, she played Julia Winston in CSI: Miami (2008–2009), Kelly Wentworth in The L Word (2009), Shannon Titus in Titus (2001–2002) and in 2020 she reprised the role of Jessie Spano in the Saved by the Bell reboot on Peacock, for which she also served as a producer.
 In theatre, she appeared opposite Eddie Izzard in Peter Hall's West End production of Lenny and also in the Broadway comedic play Sly Fox and the Off-Broadway production of Hurlyburly, for which she received critical acclaim.
 She also hosted Bravos talent show Step It Up and Dance and in 2011 she published the New York Times best-seller Ask-Elizabeth, a self-help book for adolescent girls, which drew from the workshops she conducted for her Ask-Elizabeth program.

 For Saved by the Bell she earned four Young Artist Award nominations and in 1996 she received a National Board of Review award for the ensemble acting in First Wives Club.

 Early life

-Elizabeth Berkley was born in Farmington Hills, Michigan to Jere and Fred Berkley.
+Elizabeth Berkley was born in Farmington Hills, Michigan, to Jere and Fred Berkley.
 Her mother was a gift-basket business owner and her father was a lawyer.
 She has an older brother, Jason.
 Her family is Jewish and she was raised in a Conservative Jewish household, celebrating her bat mitzvah at Beth Abraham Hillel Moses in West Bloomfield.
-She was born with partial heterochromia iridium, a condition of differently colored irises; her right eye is half green and half brown and her left eye is green.
+She was born with heterochromia iridis: her right eye is half green and half brown, while her left eye is green.

 At age four, Berkley began taking jazz and tap lessons with Barbara Fink of Miss Barbara's Dance Center in Detroit and later took ballet classes with the professional company Dance Detroit.
 She would also practice at home in a room her parents set up for her in the basement.
 She danced Swan Lake with principals from the American Ballet Theatre and for five years she performed in the New York City Ballet holiday production of The Nutcracker in Detroit.
 Her dance recital song-and-tap number Hey Look Me Over eventually convinced her she wanted to be an actress.